apptainer/apptainer-userdocs/appendix.rst

 #. **SINGULARITY_USERNS** and **SINGULARITY_UNSHARE_USERNS**: To specify
-   that the container will run in a new user namespace, allowing {Singularity} to run completely unprivileged on recent kernels.
-This may not support every feature of {Singularity}.
+   that the container will run in a new user namespace, allowing {Project} to run completely unprivileged on recent kernels.
+This may not support every feature of {Project}.
 (Sandbox image only).
    Default is set to false.

 ``W``